 I am often asked for tips on finding a job when you reach your 50s or even before.
 I am quite honest about ageism and the fact that you need to become creative (even cunning) to market yourself.
-I have written already about resumes, interviews and other job-hunting tips.
+Of course, you need to consider your resume, how to ace an interview and other job hunting strategies.

 Now it’s time to talk about networking.

 People sometimes turn up their noses at networking or find the idea more terrifying than being locked in a room with 20 spiders.
 Possibly this used to be me.
 But if you want to take charge of your working life, the reality is that networking is not optional.
 And for older workers, it could be your best way to get around ageist recruitment consultants.
-Some estimate that 60 per cent of jobs are never advertised, maybe more, so pull out those business cards, brush up on your small talk, and off we go.
+Some estimate that 60 per cent of jobs are never advertised, maybe more, so pull out your best smile, brush up on your small talk, and off we go.

 It doesn’t have to be horrific, I promise …